 Never use rough powder or pads.
 Wipe the microwave oven inside and out, including the hood bottom cover, with a soft cloth and a warm(not hot) mild detergent solution.
 Then rinse and wipe dry.
 Use a chrome cleaner and polish on chrome, metal and aluminum surfaces.
 Wipe spatters immediately with a wet paper towel, especially after cooking chicken or bacon.
 Clean your oven weekly or more often, if needed.

 CLEANING THE GREASE FILTERS

 The grease filters should be removed and cleaned often, at least once a month.

-To remove grease filters, slide each filter to the side.
-Pull filters downward and push to the other side.
+1. To remove grease filters, slide each filter to the side, then pull filters downward.
 The filter will drop out.